 Post Fiji opens new call center

-Fijians will no longer have to physically be present at the Post Office to inquire about any product, service or incoming and outgoing mail as a new call center was opened today.
+Fijians will no longer have to be physically be present at the Post Office to inquire about any product, service or incoming and outgoing mail as a new call center was opened yesterday.

 Chief Executive Anirudha Bansod says one of the objectives of the call center is to give extraordinary support and service to customers domestically and internationally.